-7 Glossary
+8 Glossary

-7.1 The following are definitions of abbreviations and phrases that appear regularly throughout this document.
+8.1 The following are definitions of abbreviations and phrases that appear regularly throughout this document.

-Local Government

 ADRS or ADR service Alternative dispute resolution service

 Agreement Service Concession Agreement

-Custodial TDP or the 'Scheme' Custodial tenancy deposit protection scheme, including an ADR service
+Custodial TDP or the 'Scheme' Custodial Tenancy Deposit Protection Scheme, including an ADR service

 DCLG or the 'Department' Department for Communities and Local Government

 FOI Freedom of Information

 FCA Financial Conduct Authority

 FSMA Financial Services and Markets Act 2000

 OJEU Official Journal of the European Union

 SEH Survey of English Housing

-Single Claim Claim made by a party for the repayment of all or part of the deposit when the other party is uncontactable
+Single Claim Claim made by a party for the repayment of all or part of the deposit when the other party is uncontactable.

 TDP Tenancy Deposit Protection

-The Service Provider The successful bidder in the procurement for the Custodial Tenancy Deposit Protection Scheme - New Business
+"The Service Provider" The successful tenderer in the procurement for the Custodial Tenancy Deposit Protection Scheme - Legacy Pool.